tayyab-balti/AI-Internship/Day2.md

 - Outcome is binary (0 or 1, Yes or No, True or False)
 - Produces a S-shaped curve (logistic curve) instead of a straight line

-`Real-life scenario`: A bank uses logistic regression to predict the likelihood of a customer defaulting on payments based on attributes like credit score, income, and credit history.
+`Real-life scenario:` A bank uses logistic regression to predict the likelihood of a customer defaulting on payments based on attributes like credit score, income, and credit history.
 This helps automate the credit card approval process efficiently.

 ### Code
 ```python